Toshiba Aurex System 15: Two Ways to Tango in the Present

 Inexpensive Ryze Tello accessories: GameSir T1d Bluetooth controller, Wi-Fi extender (on the right of the silver packet), extra original battery, and Tello battery charging hub

-All in all, for about US$ 200, you can truly enjoy the thrills of R/C flying -or, shall I say, drone flying- without the nasty additional expenses associated with the learning experience alone.
+All in all, for about US$200, you can genuinely enjoy the thrills of R/C flying -or, shall I say, drone flying- without the nasty additional expenses associated with the learning experience alone.

-Last November 2018, Ryze sold their Tello Boost Combo at a discounted price of only $99 (plus tax) from the current/regular price of $149 (plus tax) on DJI’s website.
+Last November 2018, Ryze sold its Tello Boost Combo at a discounted price of only $99 (plus tax), down from the current regular price of $149 (plus tax) on DJI’s website.

 The package includes the Tello drone, two (2) sets of spare propellers, three (3) original FullyMax flight batteries, a 3-battery charging hub, and a USB cable.

-It was such a steal that I couldn’t resist but get one as a spare unit.
+It was such a steal that I couldn’t resist getting one as a spare unit.

 A new app -currently available only for Android- called Tello FPV + RTV by Volate!lo makes this beginner drone uber fun!